minhaz-nuzhat/ExperimentationPreviewDocs/ARMTemplateInstructions.md

 ## Enterprise app for Data access policy

 First step is to create and configure the Entra ID's Enterprise App setup.
 This Entra ID app is used for accessing the Data plane of the Split SaaS from App Configuration and Split Experimentation Workspace.
+ARM template for experimentation requires the App ID generated in this step.

 - To create the Enterprise app registration for data access from Split